NadiaRozman/SQL_Data_Analysis_Project/README.md

+# SQL Analysis of the US Data Analyst Job Market

 ## 📊 Introduction
 This project dives into the **data analyst job market** using SQL as the primary tool of investigation.